 The Software Development Model Decision Tree

-We don’t prefer either model.
-The needs of the project will decide the most beneficial way to build the software.
+We don’t universally prefer either, because we know the needs of the project will decide the most beneficial way to build the software.
+There are three factors to consider when choosing which one is best for your project:

 The core software application that manages day trading for a bank has to work according to precise specifications and according to applicable laws and regulations.
 A predictable approach works well to mitigate the risk of such an application by allowing the development team to optimize the application design while ensuring compliance.